Do you want to detect AdBlock users in WordPress and show them targeted messages?

-Are you looking for ways to detect AdBlock users in WordPress?
-Many bloggers rely on ad revenues to support their website.
-Browser extensions like AdBlock plus can hurt your revenue potential.
-In this article, we will show you how to detect AdBlock users in WordPress and share ways to bybass the AdBlock software.
+In this article, we will show you how to detect Adblock users in WordPress and share ways to bypass the Adblock software.

-What is AdBlock, and How it Hurts You?
+What is AdBlock and How it Hurts Website Owners?

-AdBlock and other ad blocking software allow users to automatically detect and block advertisement on websites.
+Adblock Plus and other adblocking software allow users to automatically detect and block advertisement on websites.

-While Adblock brings a cherished ad-free experience to users, it can hurt bloggers who rely solely on ad revenues.
+While Adblock brings a cherished ad-free experience to users, it can hurt bloggers and website owners who rely solely on ad revenues.

 Another research conducted by Ovum estimates that publishers will lose $32 Billion to Adblock software by the year 2020.